LLM Pruning and Distillation in Practice: The Minitron Approach

-\textbf{Model Trimming:} As shown in Figure~\ref{fig:minitron_overview}, for a given architecture configuration, we first rank the elements of each axis according to the computed importance and perform trimming (reshaping) of the corresponding weight matrices directly.
+\textbf{Model Trimming} Following Minitron~\citep{Minitron}, for a given architecture configuration, we first rank the elements of each axis according to the computed importance and perform trimming of the corresponding weight matrices directly.
 For neuron and head pruning, we trim MLP and MHA layer weights, respectively.
 In the case of embedding channels, we trim the embedding dimension of the weight matrices in MLP, MHA, and LayerNorm layers.
-The original approach (\cite{Minitron}) uses Neural Architecture Search (NAS) to find the best architecture; in this work, we skip this step and instead utilize the network architecture-related learnings from the original paper.
+The original approach uses Neural Architecture Search (NAS) to find the best architecture; in this work, we skip this step and instead utilize the network architecture-related learnings from the original paper.